Data splitting

 lr_res = LogisticRegression(solver='liblinear')

-lr_res.fit(X_train_res, y_train_res)
+lr_res.fit(X_train_res, y_train_res);

 lr_res_pred = lr_res.predict(X_test)